Lesterpaintstheworld/the-great-transition/character/james/presentation.md

 - Grew up in a middle-class immigrant family that emphasized education and financial security
 - Graduated with Economics degree during the 2008 financial crisis
 - Spent 5 years in traditional finance before moving to crypto/blockchain
-- Made his first million at 29 through early UBC investments
+- Made his first million at 29 through early Universal Basic Compute investments
 - Maintains close ties with working-class childhood friends and family

 ## Current Situation